Good Night To The Lion In Winter

 "[He was] one of a kind in the very best sense and a giant in his field," Kenis told BBC News.

-“His family are very appreciative and completely overwhelmed by the outpouring of real love and affection being expressed towards him, and to us, during this unhappy time," his daughter Kate O'Toole tells Deadline.
+his daughter Kate O'Toole tells Deadline.
 "Thank you all, from the bottom of our hearts.
 In due course there will be a memorial filled with song and good cheer, as he would have wished.
 We will be happy to speak to you all then but in the meantime if you could give Peter O’Toole the respect he deserves and allow us to grieve privately we’d appreciate it.
 Thank you all again for your beautiful tributes – keep them coming.”

 O'Toole is survived by daughters, Kate and Patricia, and son, Lorcan.